mit-plv/rewriter/README.md

   proofs of rewrite rules indexed over a `list (bool * Prop)` of rewrite rule types.
 This is the primary interface for defining a rewriter from a list of rewrite rules.

-- `AllTacticsExtra.v`: Specializes `AllTactics.v` to
-  what's defined in `Identifier.v`

-- `{NBE, Arith, ArithWithCasts, StripLiteralCasts, ToFancy, ToFancyWithCasts}.v`: Use the tactic from `AllTactics.v` together with the proven list of rewrite rules from `RulesProofs.v` to reify and reduce the corresponding pass and generate a rewriter.

-- `All.v`: `Definition`less file that `Export`s the rewriters
-  defined in `Rewriter/*.v`

 Proofs files:
 For `Language.v`, there is a semi-arbitrary split between two files